TheMissing-Text/infdevprojectdawn/README.md

-# infdevprojectdawn
+# Minecraft: Project Dawn
-A quality of life mod for the Infdev30062010-1340 version of the minecraft.
-And just generaly stuff i want to mod in minecraft
+Minecraft: Project Dawn is the quality of life mod for the Infdev.
+It more like whatifs like the Better than Adventures!
+So expect stuff from the later stages of the game as well as some new stuff!
+## Installing
+To install the mod you can use the inf-20100630-1340.jar file and override the original in Betacraft, or inject it in inf-20100618 (like in Prism launcher) or override the original inf-20100630-1340.jar with the files from the minecraft.zip !